 About The Artist

-I attended college in St. Petersburg, Florida, in the late 1980s.
-The Salvador Dali art museum was there, which housed many amazing paintings by this underrated surrealist master.
+So I attended college in Florida, on a full tuition National Merit Scholarship, because beaches are better than corn fields.
+The Salvador Dali art museum was there, which houses many amazing paintings by the surrealist master.
 I was inspired.
 I tried to paint after college instead of going to grad school.
-My surrealist paintings were terrible, but I learned and experimented with a lot of materials and techniques.
+My surrealist paintings were terrible, but I learned and experimented with lots of materials and techniques.

 Inquiries: randklineart@gmail.com